Children & Young People

 10 August 2022

-In this new pilot project, ADR Scotland is working in partnership with Children in Scotland to talk with children and young people directly to learn about their views on administrative data, how it is collected, stored and used and to discuss how results of research projects using data are communicated.
+In this pilot project, ADR Scotland worked in partnership with Children in Scotland to talk with children and young people about their administrative data.

 Read more